 During a chimney fire, strong drafts may carry large chunks of burning creosote 10 to 20 feet into the air, possible igniting a roof, nearby trees, sheds, lawns or anything else with which it comes in contact.
 The possibility of this is a strong argument for the installation of spark arresters.
 Spark arresters on the top opening of the chimney prevent embers from escaping.
 Also, additional dangers are present during a chimney fire.
 The temperature inside the chimney can reach 1700 – 2000 degrees.
 This intense heat melts the mortar between the flue liners, and in places where there may be gaps in the flue lining.
 Therefore, it allows the fire to come in contact with the structure of the house itself.

 There are chemicals which can be purchased for (supposedly) cleaning chimneys.
 They are not approved or recommended by the State Fire Marshal’s office.
 In fact, if used improperly, they have the potential to cause damage to your chimney.
 The most effective way to prevent the trauma of a chimney fire is to have a professional chimney sweep clean the residue from your chimney.

 Whether you have a wood stove or a fireplace, you still have the problem of disposing of the ashes.
 Even though the fire may appear “cold,” there may still be warm embers capable of igniting other combustible materials.
 Dispose of all ashes in a metal container.
 Do not put other combustibles in the same container as the ashes.

-Please contact the Albany Fire Department Fire Prevention Offices for further information at 510-528-5775.
+Please contact Albany Fire Prevention for further information about Fire and Life Safety at 510-528-5775.